Physical Therapy Guide to Golfer's Elbow (Medial Epicondylitis)

 - Get recommendations from family, friends, or other health care providers.

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people who have medial epicondylitis.
+- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping active individuals.

-- During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible and say what makes your symptoms worse.
+- Be prepared to describe your symptoms in as much detail as possible, and report what activities make your symptoms better or worse.

 The American Physical Therapy Association believes that consumers should have access to information to help them make health care decisions and prepare them for a visit with a health care provider.